AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 **Answer:** The total amount of water this plant could treat is 61.87 liter / second.
 It is slightly larger than the basis of design due to the needs for an integer number of sedimentation tanks.

-5. How many diffusers are required in each tank?
+**5. How many diffusers** are required in each tank?
 Assume the maximum length of the upflow region of the sedimentation tank is used.

 .. code:: python